 Question #2: When will your dog need this harness the most?

-This is a seriously important question that most pet owners never ask themselves prior to making a buying decision.
+This is a seriously important question that most pet owners never ask themselves before making a buying decision.
 Does your dog stay home 99% of the time and you just need a harness to help them go to the bathroom in the yard?
 Are you going to use it to just help them get up and that is all?
 Do you need a harness to help them go upstairs or get into the car?
 Or is your dog more seriously debilitated and needs your assistance to do almost everything physical?

 The reason this question is vitally important is that it will help you to critically look at each option and visualize when and how you will use it.
 There are harnesses tailored for hind-only support and then there are harnesses that provide more of a total body approach.

 Question #3: What are you willing to spend?

 This can often be the deciding factor.
 There are a few harnesses on the market that will run well over $150.
 Such as the Help’EmUp harness line.
 If you are comfortable spending that amount then they may be the best option for you, but in many situations, it may be overkill.

 At the same time, there are very simple belly slings, essentially a glorified towel, that can cost no more than $30, yet provide absolutely no control in helping steer your dog in the right direction.
 Often people find that these make life more difficult in the long run for both the dog and them.